BapakmuLah/House-Price-Prediction-Advance-Regression-Techniques-Kaggle/README.md

 ## Features
 1. **Exploratory Data Analysis (EDA)**: Analyzed missing values, feature distributions, and correlations.
-2. **Feature Engineering**: Handled missing values, dropped irrelevant columns, PCA for multicollinearity, and applied transformations using Yeo-Johnson and One-Hot Encoding.
+2. **Feature Engineering**: Handled missing values, dropped irrelevant columns, PCA for multicollinearity, Feature Scaling using Robust Scaling and Z-Score, and applied transformations using Yeo-Johnson and One-Hot Encoding.
 3. **Modeling**: Used **LazyPredict** for quick model identification and **Optuna** for hyperparameter tuning.
 4. **Stacking Regressor**: Final model combines linear and non-linear models to achieve optimal performance.